nicholastay/personal-web/pc.md

 At the moment, I frequently use a desktop, 2 laptops and a 'server' (of sorts).
 I'll list them based on the hostnames I gave them... there's a story behind each of them usually, but I'll keep them to myself :)

-With regards to the laptops, I just use what I feel like on the day.
+With regards to the laptops, I primarily use the X230.

 ## Desktops